-• For all data elements to be used in the analysis, first perform descriptive statistics and examine the range of values, including number of missing cases.
-When anomalies (such as large numbers of missing cases) are detected, perform descriptive statistics by region for that variable to detect if there are region-specific differences.
-Sometimes performing descriptive statistics by hospital (HOSP\ED) can be helpful in detecting hospital-specific data anomalies.
+For all data elements to be used in the analysis, the user should first perform descriptive statistics and examine the range of values, including number of missing cases.
+When anomalies (such as large numbers of missing cases) are detected, descriptive statistics can be performed by region for that variable to determine whether or not there are region-specific differences.
+Sometimes, performing descriptive statistics by hospital (HOSP\ED) can be helpful in detecting hospital-specific data anomalies.